|

 this subject, I have yet to see proofs of how

-for any responses, and I encourage it greatly.
+to any responses, and I encourage them greatly.

 to the Bible and the Catholic Church, there are